- Borrow & Request

 Philanthropic support of committed individuals and organizations is essential for OSU Libraries and Press to achieve its mission.
 The Library Advisory Council, or the LAC, is the principal volunteer leadership group for OSU Libraries and Press and is comprised of distinguished OSU alumni and friends who are committed to the mission and vision of the Libraries and the Press.

 The Library Advisory Council met for the first time in February 2003 and was established by former University Librarian Karyle Butcher.
 Among its first members were David Barnekoff, Tad Reynales, Brent Dalrymple, Tom Niebergall, John Byrne, Jean Roth, Joan Griffis and Georgeann Casey.
-Since 2006, the council has supported the Libraries Undergraduate Research Award through participation on the evaluation committee and through their donations.
+In 2006, the council helped to establish the Libraries Undergraduate Research Award and member have served on the evaluation committee.
 Individual members have also provided lasting support for OSU Libraries and Press through the establishment of endowments such as the Barnekoff Collection Fund and the Niebergall Family Fund.

-Council members make a difference for OSU faculty and students through their meaningful engagement with the leadership at OSU Libraries and Press and through the significant relationshipthat they build with fellow council members, Libraries and Press staff, and other core supporters of the OSU Libraries and Press.
-Council members work closely with Faye Chadwell, University Librarian and OSU Press Director.
-The LAC helps to guide our development strategy and increase our visibility.
-The council also provides input regarding our strategic initiatives, and they assist in fundraising for our programs to benefit OSU students and faculty.
+Council members make a difference for OSU faculty and students through their meaningful engagement with the leadership at OSU Libraries and Press and through the significant relationship that they build with fellow council members, Libraries and Press personnel, and other core supporters of the OSU Libraries and Press.
+Council members work closely with Faye A. Chadwell, Donald and Delpha Campbell University Librarian.
+The LAC helps to guide our development strategy and increase OSULP’s visibility.
+The council also provides input regarding our strategic initiatives, and they assist in fundraising and stewardship for our programs to benefit OSU students and faculty.

 Benefits of active LAC membership include:

-Members of the LAC serve a term of three years.
-They attend two meetings a year, typically scheduled in the fall for Corvallis and the spring for Portland, depending on availability of members.
-Members also make a commitment of $5,000 a year for at least three years or an equivalent pledge.
+Members of the LAC serve a term of three years, and this term is renewable.
+They typically attend two meetings a year, usually scheduled in the fall for Corvallis and the spring for Portland, depending on availability of members.
+Other expectations include:

 OSU Libraries and Press welcomes your insight on how we can best fulfill our mission and transform our fundraising priorities into reality.
 Please contact Don Frier, Executive Assistant to the University Librarian, if you’d like to attend the next meeting of the Library Advisory Council.